gtk-rs/gtk4-rs/book/src/list_widgets.md

 Here, another power of expressions becomes evident.
 Expressions allow us to describe relationships between objects or properties that might not even exist yet.
 We just had to tell it to change the label whenever the number that belongs to it changes.
-That way, we also do not face the problem that multiple labels are bound to the same number.
+That way, we also don't face the problem that multiple labels are bound to the same number.
 When we now activate a label, only the corresponding number visibly changes.

-Let us extend our app a bit more.
+Let's extend our app a bit more.
 We can, for example, filter our model to only allow even numbers.

 <span class="filename">Filename: listings/list_widgets/5/main.rs</span>